In the Line of Fire... Larger Than Live

 In the Line of Fire...
-Larger than Live is a live album by Power Metal band DragonForce released in 2015 and recorded on 18 October 2014 at Loud Park Festival.
+Larger than Live is the second live album by British power metal band DragonForce released in 2015 and recorded on 18 October 2014 at Loud Park Festival.

 The release marks the band's first live album to feature professionally shot footage at one of their concerts.
 It was made available in DVD and Blu-ray formats, with both versions including the audio CD with it.